peptides 101

 Tiny "instruction packets" that help regulate things like growth, repair, metabolism, sleep, mood, and more.

-Your body already relies on countless peptide signals to stay balanced, recover from training, and adapt to stress.
+Your body already relies on countless peptide signals to stay naturally balanced, recover from training, and adapt to stress.

 As Messengers